vkones/dsc-phase-1-project/README.md

 ![survival_rates](./images/Survival%20rate.png)

 When analysing aircraft damage(whether total,substantial or minor) by make.
 We find that a large % of the accidents result in substantial aircraft damage.
-Boeing has the least percentage of total damage vs minor and substantial.
+Boeing has the least percentage of total damage vs minor vs substantial.

 ![Damage_type](./images/Damage.png)